 - N.J.
 Girardot, James Miller and Liu Xiaogan, eds., Daoism and Ecology: Ways within a Cosmic Landscape, Cambridge: Harvard University Center for the Study of World Religions, 2001.

 For now, my research is focussed on the contemporary period.
 In particular I’m interested in three related questions:

 - How have the process of modernization and the ideology of modernity transformed Chinese cultural views of both nature and religion?

 - How are Chinese religions changing as a result of climate change and the widespread sense of a global ecological crisis?

-- How can Daoism be understood as a religion based on the subjectivity of nature?
+- How can Daoism be understood as China’s green religion?

 As my research and thinking develops, I’m writing about these issues on my blog http://www.sustainablechina.info and commenting in the mainstream media, as well as publishing in traditional academic venues.
-Click here for my current CV
+Click here to see my current CV.